We have formatted the table in the previous steps in the payments.xlsx workbook.

-Users may use the Restore from Database button to reload the updated formats and views.
+Users can use the Restore from Database button to reload the updated formats and views.

 For example, let's switch to Nick's workbook and run Table Format Wizard.

-Nick may see that dbo69.Payments table has a format in a database:
+Nick can see that dbo69.Payments table has a format in a database:

 Select the desired table and click the Restore from Database button.
 Then close the wizard.